coveo/coveo.analytics.js/README.md

     coveoua('send', 'event');
     ```

-Refer to the [**Tracking Commerce Events** page](https://docs.coveo.com/en/3188/coveo-solutions/tracking-commerce-events) to see how to measure [a product details view](https://docs.coveo.com/en/3188/coveo-solutions/tracking-commerce-events#measuring-a-product-details-view), [an addition to the cart](https://docs.coveo.com/en/3188/coveo-solutions/tracking-commerce-events#measuring-an-addition-to-the-cart), [a removal from the cart](https://docs.coveo.com/en/3188/coveo-solutions/tracking-commerce-events#measuring-a-removal-from-the-cart), [a purchase](https://docs.coveo.com/en/3188/coveo-solutions/tracking-commerce-events#measuring-purchases) or [an event on a search-driven listing-page](https://docs.coveo.com/en/3188/coveo-solutions/tracking-commerce-events#measuring-events-on-a-search-driven-listing-page) in more details.
+Refer to the [**Commerce data health implementation guide** page](https://docs.coveo.com/en/3188/) to see how to measure [a product details view](https://docs.coveo.com/en/l2pd0522/coveo-for-commerce/measure-events-on-a-product-detail-page#product-detail-view), [an addition to the cart](https://docs.coveo.com/en/l3jg0266/coveo-for-commerce/measure-cart-page-events#measure-an-increase-in-item-quantity-in-cart), [a removal from the cart](https://docs.coveo.com/en/l3jg0266/coveo-for-commerce/measure-cart-page-events#measure-a-decrease-in-item-quantity-in-cart), [a purchase](https://docs.coveo.com/en/l39m0327/coveo-for-commerce/measure-a-purchase) or [an event on a search-driven listing-page](https://docs.coveo.com/en/l41a1037/coveo-for-commerce/measure-events-on-a-listing-or-search-page) in more details.

-All supported actions are also listed in the [**Possible Actions** section of the **Tracking Commerce Events** page](https://docs.coveo.com/en/3188/coveo-solutions/tracking-commerce-events#possible-actions).
+All supported actions are also listed in the [**Product action type reference** page](https://docs.coveo.com/en/l29e0540/coveo-for-commerce/commerce-events-reference#product-action-type-reference).

 ### Usage (for developers)